Chiissu/v2d/README.md

 You're welcome to add projects here, as long as it is primarily written in a [tier B language or above](https://github.com/Froxcey/Froxcey/blob/main/lang_tier.md) and source available.
 We encourage users to check out alternatives and choose what is the best for their own use case.

-## Future plan
+## Future plans

-It would be cool to add WebRTP video streaming support
+1. WebRTP remote support
+2. Parallax
+3. Special effects and shaders
+4. Plug-in system (longer term)

 ## Copyright & Usage Guideline